 Overall we really like the look & feel, but it feels rushed – can we add in more pauses to allow people to absorb the material – have suggested where below.

 The older boy to the left of the children on frame 7, who then reappears throughout, could be mistaken for an adult.
 Could you make into ~ 4 yr old boy?
 Or toddler?

+Is there any way to make the baby in the incubator a more distinct?
+Perhaps a slightly large head and a wider shorter body?
+We’d like to avoid any confusion with a rock on the floor of a fish tank!

 Throughout for the predicted range, the grey outer bars need to extend the entire way around the axis (theoretically go down to 0% on the left and up to 100% on the right).
 Also throughout, the axis for the predicted range can start at 94% - it doesn’t need to go down to 90%. (see below for why this matters!)